sblantipodi/arduino_bootstrapper/README.md

     .
     ├── ...
     ├── src                             # Project src folder
-    │   ├── ChangeName.cpp       # Main file with loop() and setup() function, rename it with the name of your project │   ├── Configuration.cpp    # Config impl, initialize global vars here like the one used for displays │   └── ...
+    │   ├── ChangeName.cpp              # Main file with loop() and setup() function, rename it with the name of your project │   ├── Configuration.cpp.template  # Config impl, initialize global vars here like the one used for displays │   └── ...
     ├── include                         # Project header folder
     │   ├── ChangeName.h                # Main header file, rename it with the name of your project │   ├── Secrets.h.template          # Configure WiFi/MQTT passwords and then rename the file in Secrets.h
-    │   ├── Configuration.h      # Configure all the required info (ex: Wifi device name, DNS gateway, ecc.)
+    │   ├── Configuration.h.template    # Configure all the required info (ex: Wifi device name, DNS gateway, ecc.)
     │   └── ...
     ├── core                            # Folder for core files, edit those files and contribute!
     │   ├── BootstrapManager.h          # Core header file with utility classes for bootstrapping
     │   ├── QueueManager.h              # Core header file with utility classes for Queue and MQTT management │   ├── WifiManager.h               # Core header file with utility classes for Wifi and OTA upload management │   ├── Helpers.h                   # Core header file with helper classes │   └── ...
     ├── platformio.ini                  # Edit platform with the one you are using (default: ESP8266, board: d1_mini)
     └── ...

 ***NOTE:***